 Share to Buy is a one stop shop for affordable homes.
 On our website, you can search for properties, compare mortgages, and find out all you need to know about alternative home buying schemes using our FAQs and guides.

 No matter where you are in the UK, Shared Ownership can help you to take those important first steps onto the property ladder!
 Check out some of the latest new build and resale homes listed on Share to Buy with properties available all across the country.
-Shared Ownership homes in Devon Meldon Fields by Heylo.
-Four bedroom…
+Shared Ownership homes in Glouctershire New Barn Lane by Heylo Housing.…